Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Minister for Development Cooperation and Global Climate Policy Dan Jorgensen, Copenhagen's support will contribute to providing emergency aid to victims of the conflict and the early reconstruction of Kiev.

-The aid will be channeled through the Ukraine Fund, set up in 2023 to finance civil efforts in the country and its eastern neighbors.
+The aid will be channeled through the Ukraine fund, set up in 2023 to finance civil efforts in the country and its eastern neighbors.

 The aid package is divided into two parts.
-The early recovery and reconstruction aid package for Ukraine will total 1.2 billion Danish kroner and aid for regional efforts will be 306 million kroner.
+The early recovery and reconstruction aid package for Ukraine will total 1.2 billion Danish kroner and the aid for regional efforts will be 306 million kroner.

 * The Russian Defense Ministry said that its forces destroyed a total of 281 Ukrainian unmanned aerial vehicles (UAVs) in the past week, including 29 UAVs in western Russia.
 This shows that the UAV war is currently taking place between the two countries.